Billing: FAQs

 How does the billing process work?

-You are responsible for paying your bill(s).
+You're responsible for paying your bill(s).
 We will bill your insurance company directly unless you give us different instructions.
-If a balance remains after we have settled with your insurance, that balance is noted on your statement and is due upon receipt.
-UVA Health is committed to working with you to help make payment arrangements.
+If a balance remains after we have settled with your insurance, you'll get a billing statement letting you know what you owe and the due date.

-I need help paying my hospital bill.
-Do you offer financial aid?

-Yes.
-Whether you have insurance or not, we have ways to help with medical expenses.
-You can even pay in monthly installments with interest-free financing.
-Get more information about billing and financial assistance options.

 Can I view my bill online?

+Yes. it's available online through MyChart.
+On MyChart, you can pay your bill, view past statements, check outstanding balances, set up payment plans, and sign up for paperless billing.

+My bill lists "none" for insurance, and I have insurance.
+Can I update this?

 Yes.
-You can manage all your UVA Health accounts online through MyChart — pay your bill, view past statements, check outstanding balances, set up payment plans, and sign up for paperless billing.

-Go to MyChart and choose “Sign Up (I don’t have a code)”.

-My bill lists "none" for insurance, and I have insurance.
-Why did this happen, and what should I do?

-During the registration process, your insurance information was not entered.
-Please call Patient Financial Services at 434.297.5416 as soon as possible and provide the following information about your insurance:
+Call the Patient Billing Office at 434.297.5416.
+When calling, please be sure to have your insurance card handy so you are able to provide:

 - Name of the insurance company